usdot-jpo-ode/jpo-cvmanager/README.md

 1. Follow the Requirements and Limitations section and make sure all requirements are met.
 2. Create a copy of the sample.env named ".env" and refer to the Environmental variables section below for more information on each variable.
+    1. Make sure at least the DOCKER_HOST_IP, KEYCLOAK_ADMIN_PASSWORD, KEYCLOAK_API_CLIENT_SECRET_KEY, and MAPBOX_TOKEN are set for this.
 3. The CV Manager has four components that need to be containerized and deployed: the API, the PostgreSQL database, Keycloak, and the webapp.

     - If you are looking to deploy the CV Manager locally, you can simply run the docker-compose, make sure to fill out the .env file to ensure it launches properly.
-Also, edit your host file ([How to edit the host file](<[resources/kubernetes](https://docs.rackspace.com/support/how-to/modify-your-hosts-file/)>)) and add the following config where `8.8.8.8` should be replaced with the IP address of your docker machine:
+Also, edit your host file ([How to edit the host file](<[resources/kubernetes](https://docs.rackspace.com/support/how-to/modify-your-hosts-file/)>)) and add IP address of your docker host to these custom domains (remove the carrot brackets and just put the IP address):

     CV Manager hosts:

-         8.8.8.8 cvmanager.local.com
+         <DOCKER_HOST_IP> cvmanager.local.com
-         8.8.8.8 cvmanager.auth.com
+         <DOCKER_HOST_IP> cvmanager.auth.com

 4. Apply the docker compose to start the required components: